jackiehjm/stx-docs/doc/source/deploy_install_guides/r4_release/bare_metal/aio_simplex_install_kubernetes.rst

    Do not run any vSwitch directly on the host, instead, use the containerized OVS defined in the helm charts of stx-openstack manifest.

-   To deploy OVS-DPDK (OVS with the Data Plane Development Kit, which is supported only on bare metal hardware), run the following command:
+   To deploy OVS-DPDK, run the following command:

    ::